Introduction

 while True:

-# will need a different implementation
+# need a different implementation.

 print(

-f"\rPAIRING CODE: {pairing_codes.user_code}"
+f"\rPAIRING CODE: {pairing_codes.user_code}, "

-f", EXPIRES IN: {pairing_codes.expired_in - (datetime.now() - polling_started)} seconds"
+f"EXPIRES IN: {pairing_codes.expires_in - (datetime.now() - polling_started).seconds} seconds"

 )